cometbeetle/AutoUncertainties/paper/paper.md

 sequence or `NumPy` array, vector-based operations are enabled; when instantiated with scalars, only scalar operations are permitted.

+`AutoUncertainties` also provides certain exceptions, helper functions, and accessors, whose details can be found in the [documentation](https://autouncertainties.readthedocs.io/en/latest/).

 ## Support for Pint